Note: my article about the Las Vegas food festival Vegas Uncork’d was first published in 2015 so some of the details might now be out of date

 Mention Las Vegas and most people would immediately think gambling, casinos, showgirls, Mariah Carey, the Bellagio fountains and stag weekends.
-What might not spring to mind is fine dining, vintage wines and cocktails, but that’s where food festival Vegas Uncork’d is hoping to make the difference.
+What might not spring to mind is fine dining, vintage wines and cocktails, but that’s where Las Vegas food festival Vegas Uncork’d is hoping to make the difference.

 Now in its ninth year and backed by Bon Appetit magazine, Vegas Uncork’d bills itself as ‘The Ultimate Wine and Food Experience’ with a four-day long extravaganza of tasting, making, scoffing, slurping and swilling at some of Las Vegas’ best-known hotels, including Caesars Palace, MGM Grand, the Cosmopolitan and the Bellagio.
 Here you’ll get to discover the best restaurants in Las Vegas as well as the best places for cocktails in Las Vegas and marvel at the epic portions.

 I’d been to Las Vegas a couple of times before, the last time being with my mother which made for a memorable week [see article here] and have really enjoyed my visits – there is something quite unique about Vegas which makes it unlike any other place on earth.
 This trip, however, I was not going to spend my time sunbathing, drinking free gin and tonics while playing on slot machines or taking a helicopter to the Grand Canyon.
-Instead I was going to really get to know the food scene and I couldn’t wait.
+Instead I was going to really get to know the food scene in Las Vegas and I couldn’t wait.

 On arrival at Las Vegas airport I was met by a black stretch limo – a pretty good start to any holiday – and handed a packed four day itinerary.
 No fewer than 16 different experiences, many food-related, were packed in to my stay.
 ‘Bring it on!’
 I thought.